Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

-\paragraph{To search over hyperparameter values.} Matching Bounds can be directly used to quantify uncertainty due to researcher degrees of freedom by outputting treatment effect bounds over ranges of potential hyperparameters of a matching procedure.
+\paragraph{Using matching bounds to search over hyperparameter values.} Matching Bounds can be directly used to quantify uncertainty due to researcher degrees of freedom by outputting treatment effect bounds over ranges of potential hyperparameters of a matching procedure \citep[i.e., these bounds are hacking intervals over the choice of matching algorithm, see][]{coker2018}.
 Such hyperparameters might include calipers, weight put on covariates to compute balance, or other metrics of distance between units.
-To use Matching Bounds in this way, we can constrain a chosen hyperparameter (or set of hyperparameters) to be within a desired search range in one of the MIP formulations introduced in this paper, and using differences between bounds to assess sensitivity of matching to variations in the chosen hyperparameter.
+To use Matching Bounds in this way, we can constrain a chosen hyperparameter (or set of hyperparameters) to be within a desired search range in one of the MIP formulations introduced in this paper, and use differences between bounds obtained with different hyperparameter values to assess sensitivity of matching to variations in the chosen hyperparameter.
 It may be desirable, in this case, to run Matching Bounds several times, with different ranges for the hyperparameter being tuned, to get a better picture of discontinuity points and general impact of the hyperparameter.

 \paragraph{Do not rely on Matching Bounds as sensitivity analysis for violations of conditional ignorability.} We remark that all the methods presented in the paper are reliant on Assumption 3 (conditional ignorability), and we caution the reader against relying on Matching Bounds for measuring unobserved confounding.
 As Eq$.$ \eqref{Eq:LinApprox} shows, differences in estimates at similar levels of balance could be due to baseline conditional randomness, or different ways in which balance is achieved by differentially weighting covariates, as well as signal from unobservables.
-The only scenario in which Matching Bounds could indicate an effect of unobserved covariates is one in which observed covariates are highly predictive of the outcome, leaving little outcome variance unexplained.\footnote{See \cite{cinelli2020} for sensitivity analysis tools that rely on this setting, in conjunction with linear outcome models.} Even in this case, concluding that close Matching Bounds implies low sensitivity to confounding could be misleading, especially if treatment effect estimates are small in magnitude.
+The only scenario we can envision in which Matching Bounds could provide information about the effect of unobserved covariates is when the effect is small: observed covariates are highly predictive of the outcome, leaving little outcome variance unexplained.
+Even in this setting, analysts must be cautious that their models are not overfitting the data, and that the treatment effect is substantial enough with respect to their prediction error, before concluding that a small difference in MBs implies absence of unobserved confounding. \footnote{See \cite{cinelli2020} for sensitivity analysis tools that rely on this setting, in conjunction with linear outcome models.}